Watch our How-To video for a helpful visual tutorial.

 Artesão Cookie Molds are food-safe flexible silicone.
 Although oven-safe up to 450˚F, the dough is not intended to be baked in the mold.

 Hint: You can make you cookies slimmer by squeezing in the sides of the mold before peeling off of the dough.

-Molds are dishwasher safe or hand-washable (preferred method).
+Molds are dishwasher safe or hand-washable.
 Use a clean brush and dish soap to scrub the mold, cleaning out small details with toothpick or brush.
 Do not clean with knife or sharp object as this can damage the mold.
 Hand dry or let air dry before storing

 - The ratio of ingredients is off.
 Too much sugar or egg or not enough flour can alter your results.
-Try the recipe again measuring precisely and weighing ingredients.
-Always follow the exact ingredient measurements and weigh them whenever possible, and don't substitute ingredients.
+Try the recipe again, measuring precisely and weighing ingredients.
+Always follow the exact ingredient measurements, weigh them whenever possible, and don't substitute ingredients.
 This will avoid most problems.

-- Humidity can wreak havoc with all aspects of cookie molding by making the dough sticky and the design details your mold very difficult to maintain during baking.
-If the humidity of your baking environment is very high you may want to wait till the weather is more conducive.
+- Humidity can wreak havoc with all stages of cookie molding by making the dough sticky and the design details of your mold very difficult to maintain during baking.
+If the humidity in your baking environment is very high you may want to wait till the weather is more conducive.

 Dough Is Sticking To Mold

 - Dust mold cavity with powdered sugar or flour.
 Tap out excess before molding.

 - Dough can get overworked and softened by the heat of hands fairly quickly making it sticky.
 Use a fresh piece of dough and return softened piece to refrigerator to re-chill.